m-ld/timeld/packages/cli/README.md

 _Only available with a Gateway._

-`timeld admin` opens a session for you to administer your gateway account, including personal details, organisations and projects; report on projects and timesheets; and manage integrations with other federated time-tracking systems.
+`timeld admin` opens a session for you to administer your gateway account, including personal details, organisations and projects; report on projects and timesheets; and manage connectors with other federated time-tracking systems.

 By default, this will open your user account, or your default account, if configured.
 To open an organisation account use the `--account` option.
 When the session is open you will see a prompt with the account name, e.g. `my-org>`.